Medcalf: Our Blackness is too often seen as an act of resistance by police in Minnesota

 I don't believe I can be Black, happy and safe in Minnesota.

-That's what I thought on Monday morning as I drove to 63rd and Orchard Avenue in Brooklyn Center, where 20-year-old Daunte Wright was killed by a police officer on Sunday.
+That's what I thought on Monday morning as I drove to 63rd and Orchard avenues in Brooklyn Center, where 20-year-old Daunte Wright was killed by a police officer on Sunday.
 According to officials, he was stopped for expired tags.
-An officer who approached the car also acknowledged "something" dangling from his rearview mirror before alerting the young father of an outstanding warrant, asking him to get out of his car and telling him to put his hands behind his back.
+An officer who approached the car also pointed out "something" dangling from his rearview mirror before alerting the young father of an outstanding warrant, asking him to get out of his car and telling him to put his hands behind his back.

 On Monday, I felt compelled to go to the scene of another Minnesota tragedy.
 As I sat in my car, processing the emotions within this downpour of death against Black bodies, I noticed a resident, with his blinds open, watching coverage of the Derek Chauvin trial, near the spot where Wright lost his life.

-That's why I don't know if Wright was running from the consequences attached to a warrant or fleeing because he, justifiably, feared for his life, knowing other Black people in his position did not see their children again, either.
+That's why I don't know if Wright was running from the consequences attached to a warrant or fleeing because he justifiably feared for his life, knowing other Black people in his position never saw their children again.

 I also know how quickly those scenarios can escalate.
 When I tell my white friends about my encounters with police, they cannot relate.